portyu9/qa-automation-node-supertest/README.md

 ### Extensibility

 This starter is intentionally small but extensible.
 I have shown how to decouple HTTP clients, how to write tests that don’t depend on a running server, and how to verify response contracts.
 Feel free to add more endpoints, mock services (for example using [Mock Service Worker](https://mswjs.io) or WireMock), or even a database layer.
 You could also extend the Pact configuration to publish pacts to a broker and have provider tests verify them.

-### License

-This repository is licensed under the MIT License – see the `LICENSE` file for details.